 Question number four: Does a bidding private equity firm have the network or track record to support international expansion?

+The debate held by the seven Real Deals roundtable contributors all came down to one thing, does private equity add value beyond the cheque that is cut?
+For Bantin, private equity can add a lot of value to an entrepreneurial business.
+The key, he believes, is for the chief executive to get under the skin of an offer in the lead up to a deal and discover if it is really there.
+“What did the fund to do make a difference in their last three exits,” he suggested.
+McDonagh said: “The buyout market is so competitive that value-add needs to be a fact, but I sense that there is still a lot of friction out there.
+Buyout firms need to accept that they can’t be all things to all men and focus on the areas where they can drive genuine change.”
+Frank Carter, partner at KPMG, called for private equity value-add to be “real and demonstrable”.
+If a house can show it then it will be differentiated and the “market will take note”.
 As someone who has been part of the private equity process a number of times, Tenwick sees the finance and growth route as one that is worth looking at.
 “If you look at the overall capital markets ecosystem and the choices available to management teams, public markets are one route, becoming part of a larger corporate is another or you can look at private equity,” he said.
 “As a source of capital that can drive value and help companies do that faster, private equity has much to offer.”

 Question number five: Will a private equity backer provide real value-add, and how can they show this pre-deal?By Hunter Ruthven

 Share this story